UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi/README.md

 # UCTRONICS_Smart_Robot_Car_RaspberryPi

 ## Quick start
-- Step 1: Insert the SD card with UCTRONICS Smart Robot Car firmware to the RPI.
+- Step 1: Insert the SD card with Smart_RobotCar_K0073 firmware to the RPI.
 - Step 2: Power on and wait for the system to start normally.
 The colored lights on the board will flash alternately.
 - Step 3: Open the RobotCarKit app and search the 'UCTRONICS' access point and connect it with password '12345678'.
 - Step 4: Choose the K0073 mode and it will connect the robot car with the default IP address and control port automatically.

 ## Configure the AP/STA mode
-We advise users use the AP mode to control the robot car.
+We advise you use the AP mode to control the robot car.
 Our firmware’s default mode is AP.
 - For STA mode ,enter the following command in the terminal
 ```Bash
 $ cd ~/UCTRONICS_Smart_Robot_Car_RaspberryPi/